uniofbathdmc/editorial-bot/README.md

 # editorial-bot

-This bot provides links to editorial guidance on request.
+This bot provides editorial guidance on request.
+The guidance is based on the University of Bath's digital style guides.

 ## Getting it running